john-chapman/john-chapman.github.io/_posts/2017-11-05-pseudo-lens-flare.md

 	  texture(txStarburst, vec2(radial + uStarburstOffset * 1.0, 0.0)).r
 	* texture(txStarburst, vec2(radial - uStarburstOffset * 0.5, 0.0)).r // rotate in the opposite direction at a different rate
 	;
-mask = saturate(mask + (1.0 - smoothstep(0.0, 0.3, d)));
+mask = saturate(mask + (1.0 - smoothstep(0.0, 0.3, d))); // fade the starburst towwards the center
 {% endhighlight %}

 `uStarburstOffset` should change continuously as the camera is rotating, e.g. by summing the components of the view vector.

 ## Conclusion ##

+\IMAGE: Some beauty shots of the final effect.

-While this isn't a particularly sophisticated technique, it is very simple to implement and can produce nice results if applied judiciously.
+While this isn't a particularly sophisticated technique, it is very simple to implement and can produce nice results if applied *very* judiciously.
+Personally I'd avoid it and rely on bloom/glare to handle perceptual brightness, then perhaps use a sprite-based approach to add 'hero' lens flares (e.g. for the sun) - I'll cover this in a future post.

 ## References ##